People like Fads…

 They are the academics and politically correct diet dictocrats who will say, “Fads are never for long term and can be unhealthy and harmful”.

-My response, “Yep, they’re right.”
-But they can also get people started and some to stick with it.
+My response, “Yep, they’re right.
+But so can medicine, a massage, chiropractic and getting your tooth extracted” But fads can also get people started and some to stick with it.
 How many people still "spin" and do shakes and detoxes, long after that particular "hype" has died down.

 Some folks may need a nurse to monitor them.
 People will always do FADS and there will always be FADS in fitness!